btschwartz12/DCU_Config_Tool/README.md

 1. The executable and `config/` directory are located in the same folder on your machine.
 2. The `config/` directory contains `options.json` and `wkst_config.json`, and are well formed, if they were modified (see [Setup](#setup) and [Additional Setup](#additional-setup))
-3. If you chose to create your own entry and frequency data files, they are in a directory and that directory is recorded in the appropriate `options.json` field.
+3. If you chose to use your own entry and frequency data files, they are in a directory and that directory is recorded in the appropriate `options.json` field.

 If these are true, click on the executable to run the application.

-For any errors experienced during runtime, see the [Handling Errors](#handling-errors) section.
+For any errors experienced during runtime, see [Handling Errors](#handling-errors).

 ## **Handling Errors**